Twelfth grade: Philippines

 In the Philippines, Grade 12 or Ultimate Year is the final year of Senior High School and High School curriculum under the new K–12 that was first implemented on May 20, 2008 and became effective on April 24, 2012, as part of its 9-year implementation process from 2008, to June 5, 2017.
 It is also the last year of high school, and the basic and compulsory education in the country before graduates choose to enter tertiary education (e.g. college or university, which are both used interchangeably), entrepreneurship, or employment.
 Students are usually 17–18 years old.

 The last school year to fully use the 1945–2017, or K–4th Year system, was SY 2011–2012.
-Kindergarten was made obligatory, which served as a requirement for the effectivity of K–12 and process of phasing out the K–4th Year on April 24, 2012.
+Kindergarten was made obligatory, which served as a requirement for the effectivity of K–12 phasing out the K–4th Year on April 24, 2012.
 The other grades are still the same as before (Grade 1 to Fourth Year), while the last to use this system is SY 2016–2017.
 By the said school year, Grade 6 is the only grade that is still under the 1945 K–4th Year system, while the rest are now under K–12.
 By 2017–2018 on June 5, 2017 when Grade 12 was implemented, the implementation process of K–12 that spanned for 9 years was completed which entirely phased out the older K–4th Year system and newer curriculum is now in full and only use at that point.

-Subjects on Grade 12 are enrolled on a semestral basis as in Grade 11.
+Subjects on Grade 12 are enrolled on a semestral basis, as in Grade 11.
 Afterwards, Grade 12 students will take the last National Achievement Test called the Basic Education Exit Assessment, although this is not a requirement for graduation or college enrollment.
 Finally, graduation rites are held, being the next grade to do so after Grade 6 for elementary school graduates.

 United Kingdom

 England and Wales

-In England and Wales, "Year 13" (or "upper Sixth") is the last year of A-Level certifications which are completed to finalize a student's last academic year.
+In England and Wales, "Year 13" (or "upper Sixth") is the last year of A-Level certifications, which are completed to finalize a student's last academic year.
 Students are usually 16–17 in Year 12 and 17–18 in Year 13.
 While the school leaving age in the rest of the UK is 16 years old, in 2015 education in England became compulsory until the age of 18.
-After this age, students can leave education if they choose without necessarily completing year 13.
+After this age, students can leave education if they choose without completing year 13.
 Between the ages of 16 and 18, students can either continue in full-time education (for example, at a sixth form college); start an apprenticeship or traineeship; or spend a minimum of 20 hours per week working or volunteering while in part-time education or training.
 Any education after the age of 18 is then referred to as higher education.